Damage Control Leader

 Position Specific Requirements:

-- STCW Certificate that accompanies the USCG License.
+- STCW Certificate that accompanies the USCG MMC.

 - Applicants with an Engineer’s license must also possess a Universal EPA Ozone Depleting Substances certificate